by Alison Angold CIDESCO ITEC

 Carminative essential oils have the ability to help prevent flatulence and expel and relieve excess wind from the body.
 They are ideal to use on a regular basis to ease and regulate digestion, so that excess gas and flatulence is less likely to occur, and to be used when trapped wind, excess gas or flatulence is actually occurring.

-Carminative essential oils can;
+Carminative essential oils are used for;

 - Relieve trapped wind